dufferzafar/Lua-Scripts/README.md

 # libLua

-Common functions implemented in Lua.
+Common functions and algorithms implemented in pure Lua (<3)

 ## Table of Contents